-The taxes receivable represent the Measure I sales tax revenues for the fiscal year received from SBCTA after June 30, 2018.
+Taxes receivable represents the Measure I sales tax revenues for the fiscal year received from SBCTA after June 30, 2020.

-NOTE 4 - MEASURE I FUNDS
+Note 4 - Measure I Fund

 The California State Legislature authorized county transportation authorities to enact local option sales tax measures for transportation improvements in the late 1980s, under provisions of Division 19 (commencing with Section 180000) of the Public Utilities Code.
-In November 1989, San Bernardino County voters approved passage of Measure I, authorizing SBCTA to impose a half cent retail transactions and use tax applicable in the incorporated and unincorporated areas of the County of San Bernardino for the 20-year period between April 1, 1990 and March 31, 2010.
-SBCTA was authorized to administer the programs described in the Measure.
+In November 1989, San Bernardino County voters approved passage of Measure I, authorizing SBCTA to impose a half-cent retail transactions and use tax applicable in the incorporated and unincorporated areas of the County of San Bernardino for the 20-year period between April 1, 1990 and March 31, 2010.
+SBCTA is authorized to administer the programs described in the Measure.